autumoswitzerland/autumo-beetroot/README.md

 <!-- MAILING -->
 ## Mailing

-**NOTE**: Due to the licenses, we don't distribute or create a dependency to Java Mail implementations behind the Jakarta Mail API (including the Jakarta Activation API).
+**NOTE**: Due to the licenses, we don't distribute or create a dependency to Java Mail implementations behind the Jakarta Mail and Activation API.
 You have to download them by yourself e.g. through maven-dependencies or here: [Eclipse Jakarta Mail](https://jakarta.ee/specifications/mail).

 <p align="right">(<a href="#top">back to top</a>)</p>